 The whole Silicon Valley VC model is at threat from this big shift, because VC Funds have not found a way to scale geographically.
 While they have nailed how to scale their portfolio businesses, their own business is defiantly artisanal.
 They can only invest in ventures that can be reached on “less than half a tank of gas in a Ferrari”.

 It is no longer enough to invest in immigrants in the West.
 That is OK as an interim step, but now the challenge is how to invest in the person who decided to stay in China, India, Africa and the Rest or to relocate back there because that is where they see the most opportunity.
 As these countries get better at capital formation and capital allocation, the innovation capital business will change forever (and for good).

-If you want to see these insights before your competitors, join over 16,900 of your global peers who subscribe by email and see these trends reported every day.
-Its free and all we need is your email.
+If you want to see these insights before your competitors, join your global peers who subscribe by email and see these trends reported every day.
+All we need is your email.

 I really enjoyed reading your article during my morning commute, it gave me a few chuckles.
 I agree, you don’t need an engineering degree to create an innovative product or service.
 Yes, women and people of color are needed in this industry.